 We strongly advise that all applicants familiarise themselves with the PGR Ranking Criteria listed below, noting that it will be part of the assessment criteria used for allocating scholarships.

-Results of the School of Engineering Postgraduate Scholarship competition will be communicated through email by the end of April 2020.
-Please do not contact the School of Engineering or the Graduate School before this date to enquire about results.
+Results of the School of Engineering Postgraduate Scholarship competition will be communicated through email by the end of April 2023.

 School of Engineering PGR Scholarship

 The University of Warwick provides an inclusive working and learning environment, recognising and respecting every individual’s differences.
 We welcome applications from individuals who identify with any of the protected characteristics defined by the Equality Act 2010.